dustinlyons/nixos-config/README.md

 ├── hardware     # Hardware-specific configuration
-├── macos        # MacOS and nix-darwin configuration ├── nixos        # My NixOS desktop-related configuration ├── overlays     # Drop an overlay, and it runs.
-Mainly patches.
+├── macos        # MacOS and nix-darwin configuration ├── nixos        # My NixOS desktop-related configuration ├── overlays     # Drop an overlay file in this dir, and it runs.
+So far mainly patches.
 └── vms          # VM-specific configs running in my home-lab
 ```